harvesthill/reddit-wiki-archive/steroids/index.md

 &gt;Neuromorphological, neurochemical, neurophysiological, neurobehavioral, and neuropharmacological evidence suggests that the brain remains in its active state of maturation during adolescence.
 Such evidence supports the hypothesis that the adolescent brain is *structurally and functionally vulnerable* to environmental stress, risky behavior, drug addiction, impaired driving, and unprotected sex.
 &gt;
 &gt;Computed tomography and MRI studies also provide evidence in support of this hypothesis.
-Brain maturation occurs during adolescence due to a surge in the synthesis of sex hormones implicated in puberty including estrogen, progesterone, and testosterone.
-These sex hormones augment myelinogenesis and the development of the neurocircuitry involved in efficient neurocybernetics.
+Brain maturation occurs during adolescence due to a surge in the synthesis of sex hormones implicated in puberty including estrogen, progesterone, and testosterone. *These sex hormones augment myelinogenesis and the development of the neurocircuitry involved in efficient neurocybernetics*.
 Although tubulinogenesis, axonogenesis, and synaptogenesis can occur during the prenatal and early postnatal periods, myelinogenesis involved in the insulation of axons remains under construction in adolescence.
 Sex hormones also significantly influence food intake and sleep requirements during puberty.
 &gt;
 &gt;In addition to dramatic changes in secondary sex characteristics, sex hormones influence learning, intelligence, memory, and behavior of adolescents.
 The development of excitatory glutamatergic neurotransmission occurs earlier in the developing brain as compared to GABAergic neurotransmission, which makes the pediatric population susceptible to seizures. *The development and maturation of the prefrontal cortex occurs primarily during adolescence and is* **fully accomplished at the age of 25 years**.
 The development of the *prefrontal cortex* is very important for complex behavioral performance, as this region of the brain helps accomplish **executive brain functions**.